 Spelling, punctuation and grammar

-The national curriculum has a more focussed emphasis on the correct use of grammar in both written and spoken language.
+The national curriculum has a more focused emphasis on the correct use of grammar in both written and spoken language.
 We aim for the children to use correct punctuation and accurate spelling within their writing in addition to creativity.
 'Spelling Shed' is used for blended learning to support the development of spelling both in school and at home.
 Children will be taught to use the correct terminology e.g. noun, adjective.

 Although set out as distinct programmes of study in the national curriculum, we strive to enable our children to make rich connections across mathematical ideas.
 The principal focus of our teaching is to ensure that pupils develop confidence and mental fluency with whole numbers, counting and place value.
 This involves working with numerals, words and the four operations using practical resources.
 We have been working with a Maths Hub for a number of years on developing mastery in maths.
 This year we are taking part in a 'Numbersense' project across the school, designed to develop pupils' deep understanding of number.